 The major advantage of relative thresholding is that it is robust to intensity inhomogeneity without needing to treat the image artifact explicitly.
 In other words, intensity inhomogeneity is transparent to relative thresholding such that the procedure is performed as if there was no intensity inhomogeneity in the image at all.
 Relative thresholding is also able to adapt to large intensity variations within a given brain tissue and thus tends to produce more accurate segmentation.
 It can also be seen as a new edge detection method that avoids shortcomings of the traditional methods.
 First, it produces coherent regions labeled with brain tissue types.
 Second, it is able to recognize blurred edges and tissue boundaries where intensities vary smoothly.
 Third, it is able to suppress spurious edges between voxels of same tissue types.
 Relative thresholding is a very efficient procedure.
 The user can select different relative thresholds and see the result in real-time.
-When automatic segmentation achieves a less than acceptable results, user intervention with a few global parameters actually provides a simple and effective mechanism to steer the segmentation.
-Automatic selection of relative thresholds is under study.
-For convenience of description in the following section, we denote the set of WM, GM and background voxels generated by relative thresholding respectively as W^0 , \mathcal{G}^0 , and \mathcal{B}^0 .
+When automatic segmentation achieves a less than acceptable result, user intervention with a few global parameters actually provides a simple and effective mechanism to steer the segmentation.

+For convenience of description in the following section, we denote the set of WM, GM and background voxels generated by relative thresholding respectively as $W^0$ , $\mathcal{G}^0$ , and $\mathcal{B}^0$ .
 The initial tissue segmentation result using relative thresholding is illustrated in figure 8.1.